 If only you’d thought of your million-dollar idea a year ago.
 Or if only the economy were better, or your finances were more stable.
 The truth is there will always be a source of anxiety, an excuse to delay, or a glitch in the timeframe.
 But if you’ve got the entrepreneurial itch, go ahead and scratch it.
 Whatever your idea, project, or plan: start now.
 The timing will never be right—which of course means that the timing will always be right.

 CallTrackingMetrics got its start as a small business, launched by husband and wife Todd and Laure Fisher from their basement.
 As such, we understand the unique challenges that startups face, and provide cost-effective tools to help them thrive.
 Want to learn more about how CTM’s call tracking, routing and reporting tools are helping entrepreneurs increase conversions and manage agent performance?
-Download our Swiss Army Knife for Startups white paper.
+Download our one of our various guides.